snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/introduction/_index.md

 #### What you will learn

 In approximately 2 working days (~13 working hours) you can achieve the following:
-- **Upload data -** Upload a sample Snowplow events dataset to your Databricks lakehouse
-- **Build a Predictive model -** Using Using MLflow to build a machine learning model that can accurately predict conversion events using features collected from Snowplow's out-of-the-box modelled data.
+- **Build a predictive model -** Using Databricks and MLflow to build a machine learning model that can accurately predict conversion events using features collected from Snowplow's out-of-the-box modelled data.
-- **Data activation -** With Hightouch connected to our rich user data in Databricks, we can enable our marketing teams to effortlessly build new audiences and sync to their needed destinations.
+- **Data activation -** With Hightouch connected to your rich user data in Databricks, you can enable our marketing teams to effortlessly build new audiences and sync to their needed destinations.
 - **Next steps -** Gain value from your own pipeline data.

 ***

 #### Prerequisites

-**Modeling**
-- dbt CLI installed / dbt Cloud account available
-  - New dbt project created and configured
-- Python 3 Installed
+- Snowplow modelled web data (*page views*, *sessions* and *users*) stored in your Databricks warehouse

+{{% notice tip %}}
+Complete our [Advanced Analytics for Web](https://docs.snowplow.io/advanced-analytics-web-accelerator/en/introduction/) accelerator if you don't have any Snowplow modelled web data in your warehouse yet.
+You don't need a working Snowplow pipeline, a sample events dataset is provided.
+{{% /notice %}}

+**Predictive ML Modelling**
 - Databricks account and a user with access to create schemas and tables
 - Use of a Databricks ML Cluster on runtime 11.2

+**Data Activation**
 - Hightouch account and a user with admin role

-**Tracking and Enrichment**
-- Snowplow pipeline
-- Web app to implement tracking